-2. Radical Reproductive Justice by Loretta J. Ross, Lynn Roberts, Erika Derkas, Whitney Peoples, and Pamela Bridgewater Toure
+2. Radical Reproductive Justice by Loretta J. Ross, Lynn Roberts, Erika Derkas, Whitney Peoples and Pamela Bridgewater Toure

 3. Women of Color and the Reproductive Rights Movement by Jennifer Nelson

-Reproductive justice is not merely about having abortion access; it is also about ensuring one can have access to adequate resources, should one decide to have a child.
-This book outlines the history of the reproductive justice movement and how it fared off with feminist and Black nationalist movements.
+Reproductive justice is not merely about having abortion access; it is also about ensuring one can access adequate resources, should one decide to have a child.
+This book outlines the history of the reproductive justice movement and how it fared with feminist and Black nationalist movements.
 Here, Nelson shows how Black women were sidelined in both directions.

 4. Revolutionary Mothering by Alexis Gumbs, Mai'a Williams, China Martens

-In Revolutionary Mothering, the editors curated a list of literary and political writing that meditates on Black parenting, arguing that even if Black women were undervalued or underpaid in domestic arenas, Black women found a language and rubric to make their own families as they chose.
+In Revolutionary Mothering, the editors curate a list of literary and political writing that meditates on Black parenting, arguing that even if Black women were undervalued or underpaid in domestic arenas, Black women found a language and rubric to make their own families as they chose.
 This agency establishes a foundation for parenting and shows how people decide to become parents on their terms.

 5. Policing the Womb by Michele Godwin